2008 Georgia Bulldogs football team: Florida

+The 2008 GeorgiaFlorida game, which Georgia lost 49–10.

 Florida routed Georgia, 49–10, in one of the most heavily hyped Florida-Georgia football rivalry games ever.
 Stafford struggled, going 18 of 33 for 265 yards passing with 0 touchdowns and 3 interceptions.
 The loss was the largest margin of defeat in Mark Richt's 8-year head coaching career.